HorizonRobotics/alf/docs/notes/pytorch_notes.rst

 PyTorch Notes
 ************************************

-This note is used for doucmenting some useful PyTorch-related features, which can serve as a useful reference for future relevent development, either implementing algorithms in PyTorch or converting some eixsting code from TensorFlow to PyTorch, or PyTorch upgrade, from a lower to higher
+This note is used for documenting some useful PyTorch-related features, which can serve as a useful reference for future relevent development, either implementing algorithms in PyTorch or converting some eixsting code from TensorFlow to PyTorch, or PyTorch upgrade, from a lower to higher